About

 Founded the Initiative for Literacy in a Digital Age at Oklahoma State University in 2016.
 Built the lecture series, the Divergent Awards, and the network of educators and researchers that still connects this community.
 She went on to serve as Dean of the College of Education, Communication, and Behavioral Sciences at the University of North Dakota.
 The work here exists because of what she started.

 Associate Professor of Literacy Education.
-Took over as Director of the Initiative in 2024 and has been rebuilding it as initiatED — a cooperative network extending past academia toward anyone navigating digital life on their own terms.
+Took over stewardship of the Initiative in 2024 and has been helping reshape it as initiatED — a cooperative network extending past academia toward anyone navigating digital life on their own terms.
 His research sits at the intersection of literacy, technology, and equity.

 wiobyrne.com →